Letters Testamentary Vs. Letters of Administration: 5 CA Probate Differences

 When issued

-Decedent left a valid will naming an executor
+Decedent left a valid will naming an executor.

 Court form

-Form DE-150
+Form DE-150.

-Form DE-150
+Form DE-150.

 Representative title

-Executor (or Executrix)
+Executor (or executrix).

-Administrator (or Administratrix)
+Administrator (or administratrix).

 Source of appointment

-Named in will, confirmed by probate court
+Named in the will and confirmed by the probate court.

-Court-appointed based on statutory priority list
+Court-appointed based on the statutory priority list.

 Distribution rules

-Will submitted to court?
+Will submitted to court

-Yes, original will attached to petition
+Yes.
+The original will is attached to the petition.

 Core fiduciary duties

-Inventory, notify creditors, pay debts, distribute, file accountings
+Inventory, notify creditors, pay debts, distribute, file accountings.

-Same: inventory, notify creditors, pay debts, distribute, file accountings
+Same: inventory, notify creditors, pay debts, distribute, file accountings.

 Bond requirement